{rfName}

 Bibliometric impact.
 Analysis of the contribution and dissemination channel

-The work has been published in the journal Computer Methods And Programs In Biomedicine due to its progression and the good impact it has achieved in recent years, according to the agency WoS (JCR), it has become a reference in its field.
-In the year of publication of the work, 2025, it was in position 35/124, thus managing to position itself as a Q1 (Primer Cuartil), in the category Engineering, Biomedical.
+The work has been published in the journal COMPUTER METHODS AND PROGRAMS IN BIOMEDICINE due to its progression and the good impact it has achieved in recent years, according to the agency WoS (JCR), it has become a reference in its field.
+In the year of publication of the work, 2025, it was in position 20/147, thus managing to position itself as a Q1 (Primer Cuartil), in the category Computer Science, Theory & Methods.

 Impact and social visibility